vkbo/novelWriter/docs/source/int_introduction.rst

    You can split your novel project up into as many individual documents as you want to.
 When you build the project, they are all glued together in the top-to-bottom order in which they appear in the project tree.
 You can use as few text documents as you like, but splitting the project up into chapters and scenes means you can easily reorder them using the drag and drop feature.
+You can start out with a few documents and then later split the document into multiple documents based on its headers.

 **Keep track of your plot elements**
    All notes in your project can be assigned a *tag* you can *reference* from any other document or